nishantshakya/EuBI-Bridge/docs/index.md

 - Parallelised batch conversion to OME-Zarr version **0.4 or 0.5 (with sharding)**
 - Conversion with multi-dimensional concatenation
 - Distributed conversion on HPC clusters
-- N-dimensional chunking
+- N-dimensional chunking/sharding
 - N-dimensional downscaling
-- OME-XML metadata export
+- Options for displaying/updating pixel metadata

 ---